nepi-engine/nepi_setup/NEPI_CONTAINER_BUILD.md

     nepistart
     dps # Show running NEPI container

-Export the new NEPI Docker Image (password is 'nepi'):

-    nepiexport clean

-Import the new NEPI Docker Image (password is 'nepi'):
+Export and Import the new NEPI Docker Image from the running NEPI Container (password is 'nepi'):

 **NOTE** Unless your NEPI Host Device is configured with NEPI's AB File System enabled, the current NEPI Docker Image and all of it's commits will be replaced with the imported image.

-    nepiimport
+    nepicreate # OR 'nepiexport clean' to just export the new image without importing